Nvidia wins partial China access- Trump greenlights H200 shipments with 25% revenue-share rider | Company Business News

 The chips would then be shipped to customers in China.

-Trump stated that Chinese President Xi Jinping “responded positively” to the proposal and argued that the arrangement “will support American Jobs, strengthen US Manufacturing, and benefit American Taxpayers.”
+Trump said that Chinese President Xi Jinping “responded positively” to the proposal and argued that the arrangement “will support American Jobs, strengthen US Manufacturing, and benefit American Taxpayers.”

 The requirement for a 25% US government cut represents an escalation from the 15% revenue-sharing arrangement Nvidia and AMD accepted in August for their China-bound chips.